zhangSmallSky/Fiber_Optical_Microphone_Dataset_with_DAS/README.md

 Each type of event contains 80 training samples and 20 test samples.

-Due to file upload limitations, we stored the data on Google Drive and Baidu Netdisk (links are provided in the raw data file).
+Due to file upload limitations, we stored the data on Google Drive and Baidu Netdisk (links are provided in the Data.txt).